IntersectMBO/cardano-base/cardano-crypto-tests/bls12-381-test-vectors/README.md

 ### 4- BLS Signature
 Test vectors for BLS signature, using `blst` bindings.

-The explicit usage of `DST` and `aug` is not allowed in Cardano-base bindings.
+The explicit usage of `aug` is not allowed in Cardano-base bindings.
 Therefore, before verification, they need to be appended into the message by following [hash-to-curve](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve#name-expand_message) spec.

 `DST` and `msg` values used to generate test vectors: